hfloresr/Sandhog/README.md

 Install docker-compose by following the installation instructions (https://docs.docker.com/compose/install/)

-Be sure to clone this repository recursively or manually populate the malmo-challenge submodule
+Be sure to clone this repository recursively or manually to populate the malmo-challenge submodule
 ```
 git clone --recursive https://github.com/hfloresr/Sandhog.git
 ```